RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Controllable pod anti-affinity

-**v7.6 problem:** Pod anti-affinity was hardcoded in every deploy template as soft (preferred) spreading by hostname.
+**Before:** Pod anti-affinity was hardcoded in every deploy template as soft (preferred) spreading by hostname.
 Customers who needed hard (required) anti-affinity for compliance, or wanted to disable it entirely for dev/test environments, had to edit every template.

-**v7.7 solution:** The `podAntiAffinity` section controls anti-affinity for all services from a single place:
+**Now:** The `podAntiAffinity` section controls anti-affinity for all services from a single place:

 ```yaml
 podAntiAffinity: